 |Calcium||739mg (92% RI* per 100g)|

-Additionally, most cheeses are made from cow's’ milk.
+Additionally, most cheeses are made from cow's milk.
 Despite popular opinion, cow’s milk is not a choice beverage of cats.
 It upsets their stomachs because they are lactose intolerant.
-Cats do not have the right digestive enzymes to break down the milk proteins.
-Thus for a cat that is fed cheese on a regular basis, the likelihood of his being 100% fit and well is slim.
+Cats do not have the right digestive enzymes to break down the milk sugars, which means it sits in the intestines and ferments, making your cat feel unwell.
+Thus, for a cat that is fed cheese on a regular basis, the likelihood of him being 100% fit and well is slim.

 Most cow’s milk is also high in salt and fat and delivers a fair punch of carbohydrates.
 Cats do not need additional carbohydrates and they certainly don’t need too much salt.
 Any energy they need comes via the protein they digest from a meat-based meal.

 Can kittens eat cheese?

 Furthermore, a kitten has a fragile and underdeveloped digestive system.
-If a kitten is fed something as rich and as fatty as cheese, its intestines could end up permanently damaged.
+If a kitten is fed something as rich and as fatty as cheese, its intestines could end up damaged.
+Therefore, even though theoretically kittens might be able to process cheese better than an adult cat, you should not feed your kitten cheese.